Cooperative Agreement | Local Improvement District | Private Contractor

 Permits include specifications, general conditions and other requirements.
 We encourage you to contact us for requirements before you get a quote from a contractor.

 We are not involved with contracts between property owners and contractors.
-However, we do need contractors to provide proof of insurance, a one-year warranty on all work and a cash or surety bond.
+However, when applying for a permit, contractors do need to provide us with proof of insurance, a one-year warranty on all work and a cash or surety bond.
 The bond is based on our estimate of the full amount of the work.
 Once the contractor addresses issues and the warranty period ends, we will release the bond.

 Our inspectors check in before, during and after construction.
 We require a deposit for inspections before issuing a permit.